kbayraktar/kbayraktar.github.io/te_markdown/ci.md

 ---

 * Estimated reading time: 2 minutes
-* Audience: Project Managers, Software Developers, DevOps Engineers
+* Audience: Project Managers, Developers, DevOps Engineers

 Modern, agile development practices encompass continuous integration, delivery, and deployment.
 User acceptance testing should be a part of these processes, to monitor progress while developing with each increment and complement existing quality assurance measures.
 Therefore, the tests have to be integrable into the corresponding build pipelines.